What Is Amortization?

-An amortized loan is one in which regularly scheduled payments are applied to both principal and interest.
+One example is loan amortization, which is the process of paying down debt by making regularly scheduled principal and interest payments.
 Most business and consumer loans—mortgages, car loans, student loans, and personal loans—follow an amortization schedule.

 With an amortized loan, payments are applied first to interest and then to the principal balance.
 Interest is based on the most recent loan balance; as the term progresses, a higher percentage of the payment is allocated to the principal.
 There is an inverse relationship between principal and interest over the length of the amortization schedule.